The Californians (TV series)

-The Californians is a half-hour American Western television series, set during the California Gold Rush of the 1850s, which was broadcast by NBC from September 24, 1957, through August 27, 1959.
+The Californians is an American Western television series, set during the California Gold Rush of the 1850s, which was broadcast by NBC from September 24, 1957 to May 26, 1959, with reruns airing through August 27, 1959.

 Premise

 The series was set in San Francisco, with episodes focusing on "honest men trying to clean up a wild city overrun by criminals and con men".
 When episodes began, Sam Brennan owned a newspaper for which Dion Patrick worked as a reporter.
 Patrick also sought to maintain law and order as a member of a group of vigilantes headed by storekeeper Jack McGivern.

 Because the program's sponsors "were uneasy about glorifying vigilantes", the producers changed the characters and cast.
 In March 1958 Matthew Wayne came to San Francisco.
 He bought a saloon and soon was elected as the city's sheriff.
 Wayne became the main character, with McGivern and Patrick being phased out.

 The second season began with Wayne as the city marshal, whose efforts were supported by a police department of 50 people.
 New characters in that season were Wilma Fansler, a widowed young operator of a gambling establishment, and Jeremy Pitt, an attorney who was "friend and foil to the marshal".